-I’m an over-thinker at the best of times, but add in a stressful situation and I quickly spiral into a pattern of negative thinking.
+I’m an over-thinker at the best of times, but add in a stressful situation and I quickly spiral into a pattern of overthinking.
 My brain will turn a bad day at work into losing my job and never being able to get another one, all in the space of 60 seconds.
 I don’t seem to be able to stop my negative thinking.